 Robben Island

 Robben Island—where Nelson Mandela was imprisoned for 18 years—was a place of isolation for nearly three centuries, housing many political prisoners and serving as both an asylum and leprosy colony.
-Today, the island remains a tangible symbol of political freedom and a reminder of the difficult road to South African democracy.
+Today, the island, now recognized as a World Heritage Site, remains a tangible symbol of political freedom and a reminder of the difficult road to South African democracy.

 Most tours depart from Cape Town and include transportation from city hotels, the boat trip to the island, and time at the former maximum security prison.
 Upon arrival on Robben Island, general tours start aboard a bus.
 Oftentimes, island tour guides are former political prisoners who can share information about South Africa’s history, as well as their own firsthand experiences.
-Custom and private tours are also available, while others combine a trip to the island with a Cape Town city tour or Table Mountain visit.
+Custom and private tours are also available, while others combine a trip to the island with Cape Town city tours or a visit to Table Mountain National Park.

 The 30-minute ferry ride to the island can be choppy; plan accordingly if you’re prone to motion sickness.